• Skip to main content

 Frozen margaritas in a glass with salt on the rim and garnished with a lime slice

-I know there are some purists out there that say fresh lime juice is the only way to go with margaritas.
-And, while that may be true with a margarita on the rocks when you add lots of ice to the equation, it dilutes the lime juice so much that you can hardly taste it.
+I know some purists say fresh lime juice is the only way to go with margaritas.
+And while that may be true with a margarita on the rocks, adding lots of ice to the equation dilutes the lime juice so much that you can hardly taste it.

 Enter frozen limeade concentrate, a super-concentrated lime concoction that is perfect for making frozen limeade margaritas and essential for these frozen margaritas.